Neutrino quantum kinetics in three flavors: Flavor evolution in three flavors

 The left panels of Fig.~\ref{ELNpanels} represent the heatmap of the distribution of $\rho_{ee} - \bar{\rho}_{ee}$ in the plane spanned by $\cos\theta$ and $r$ for $t_{\mathrm{pb}} = 0.25$~s (top) and $1$~s (bottom) in the absence of neutrino flavor conversion (classical-steady state).
 As already discussed in Ref.~\cite{Shalgar:2024gjt}, for $t_{\mathrm{pb}} = 0.25$~s no crossing is present, as signified by the absence of blue colored regions in the heatmap; while the classical-steady-state configuration of $t_{\mathrm{pb}} = 1$~s has crossings in the transition region between the red and blue areas.

-The right panels of Fig.~\ref{ELNpanels} represent the quasi-steady-state configuration of $\rho_{ee} - \bar{\rho}_{ee}$ after the three-flavor equations of motion have been evolved for $t = 2 \times 10^{-4}$~s.
-In agreement with the two-flavor analog solution presented in Ref.~\cite{Shalgar:2024gjt}, significant flavor evolution takes place due to the vacuum term that triggers neutrino self-interactions (slow collective flavor conversion) for the $t_{\mathrm{pb}} = 0.25$~s snapshot.
+The right panels of Fig.~\ref{ELNpanels} represent the quasi-steady-state configuration of $\rho_{ee} - \bar{\rho}_{ee}$ after the three-flavor equations of motion have been evolved for $t = 2.5 \times 10^{-4}$~s for $t_{\mathrm{pb}} = 0.25$~s and $t = 10^{-4}$~s for $t_{\mathrm{pb}} = 1$~s.
+In agreement with the two-flavor analog solution presented in Ref.~\cite{Shalgar:2024gjt} (which however employed an attenuation factor for the self-interaction potential), significant flavor evolution takes place due to the vacuum term that triggers neutrino self-interactions (slow collective flavor conversion) for the $t_{\mathrm{pb}} = 0.25$~s snapshot; note that, although the use of a suppression factor for $H_{\nu\nu}$ may be justified in the context of fast flavor conversion~\cite{Nagakura:2022kic}, it is especially important to avoid using any attenuation term in the self-interaction Hamiltonian for slow neutrino self-interaction, since the relative strength between $\mu$ and the vacuum terms drives the flavor evolution.
 On the other hand, for $t_{\mathrm{pb}} = 1$~s, flavor conversion develops near the crossing in the $\rho_{ee} - \bar{\rho}_{ee}$ angular distribution (ELN crossing).
 However, it should be noted that the flavor instability is present only for a small radial region around $20$--$22$~km for $t_{\mathrm{pb}} = 1$~s (cf.~Sec.~\ref{sec:LSA} and Fig.~\ref{timeevol}).
 The region beyond $\approx 22$~km displays flavor conversion due to the advection of neutrinos that have undergone flavor evolution at smaller radii.